 You may have heard of or have seen someone in your neighborhood or online who has a knack for getting wild birds to eat out of their hand, and you wondered how they managed to lure their feathered friends close enough to do so.

-Actually, there’s no real “knack” to it.
+Actually, there’s no real “knack” to hand feeding birds.
 You just need a method of approach and some patience.
 I can’t bestow you with the required patience, but I can show you the method.

 Preparing to Meet the Birds